PayThePizzo/Data-Structures-and-Algorithms/README.md

 * [CLRS] T. H. Cormen, C. E. Leiserson, R. L. Rivest, C. Stein.
 Introduction to algorithms 3/ed.
 McGraw-Hill, 2010.
 * Computer Science Bachelor Students at Ca' Foscari University of Venice.

-We add specific credits to each markdown file in case we get some more information.
+We add specific credits to each markdown file in case we get some more external information.
 We highly recommend buying these books.

 ### Final Message